MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/update.md

 ms.localizationpriority: medium
 ms.collection: Tier1
 recommendations: false
-description: "Provides IT admins with information on how to update Office LTSC 2024." ms.date: 09/16/2024
+description: "Provides IT admins with information on how to update Office Long Term Service Channel (LTSC) 2024." ms.date: 09/16/2024
 ---

 # Update Office LTSC 2024

-Once you've deployed Office LTSC 2024, including Project and Visio, it's important to keep it up to date.
+Once you deploy Office LTSC 2024, including Project and Visio, it's important to keep it up to date.
 Microsoft regularly releases security updates and quality improvements, including updates that enhance stability and performance.
-Office LTSC 2024 receives updates roughly once a month, typically on the second Tuesday.
+Office LTSC 2024 typically receives updates once a month, typically on the second Tuesday.

 > [!NOTE]
 > Office LTSC 2024 doesn't receive new features after it's released.
 To access new Office features on an ongoing basis, consider transitioning to a Microsoft 365 (or Office 365) plan that includes Office.